pku-liang/FlexTensor/README.md

-# AutoScheduler for Tensor Computations
+# FlexTensor

 ## Introductions

-This auto-scheduler is used to automatically optimize tensor computations for CPU/GPU and is aiming at more targets in the future.
+This framework is used to automatically optimize tensor computations and is aiming at heterogenerous systems.
-It relies on tensor compiler [TVM](https://github.com/dmlc/tvm) to generate codes for these targets.
+It relies on tensor compiler [TVM](https://github.com/dmlc/tvm) to generate codes for different targets.
-Currently it uses profile-based method in searching for best schedules and plans to support more advanced methods in the future.
+Currently it uses profile-based method in searching for best schedules on GPU & GPU and plans to support more advanced methods in the future.
+For now only CPU & GPU are open-sourced.

 ## Installation